-Using a custom domain, you can change the ugly looking username.github.io URL into a yourdomain.com URL.
+By using a custom domain, you can change ugly looking username.github.io URL into your own yourdomain.com URL.
 Learn how to add a custom domain to github pages.
 You can also use this method for Jekyll blogs.

 Why should we use a custom domain?